avianbc/google-books-nx/README.md

 ## Code scaffolding

-Run `ng g component my-component --project=my-app` to generate a new component.
+Run `ng g component book-component --project=my-app` to generate a new component.

 ## Build